 Kiron 28-105mm f3.2-4.5

 Kiron, a company formed from ex-Nikon engineers, was the first 'off brand' company to offer high quality wide-tele zoom lenses.
 The 28-105.
 28-85 and 28-200 were excellent lenses.
-Perhaps too good because they refused to produce low quality lenses and couldn't compete with the cheap plastic lenses being offered by major mfg's.
+Perhaps too good, because when they refused to produce low quality lenses, they couldn't compete with the cheap plastic lenses being offered by major mfg's, and went out of business.
+In fact, Kiron lenses cost almost as much as lenses from the major brands.

 This lens is sharp wide open at 28mm and still sharp at 105mm.